Bartholomew I of Constantinople: Academic

-He received an honorary doctorate from the Hankuk University of Foreign Studies in South Korea on 23 June 2005.
+Bartholomew received an honorary doctorate from the Hankuk University of Foreign Studies in South Korea on 23 June 2005.

-In October 2009, he received an honorary doctorate from Fordham University in the United States.
+In October 2009, Bartholomew received an honorary doctorate from Fordham University in the United States.

+On 19 December 2013, Bartholomew received an honorary doctorate from Bogaziçi University in Istanbul, in recognition of his pioneering initiatives on environmental issues as well as for his efforts in the organization of environmental symposia to address wider audiences and for conveying messages with widespread impact.

-He received an honorary PhD. from The Hebrew University in Jerusalem on 6 December 2017.
+Bartholomew received an honorary PhD. from The Hebrew University in Jerusalem on 6 December 2017.

-In December 2018, he received an honorary doctorate from the National University of Kyiv-Mohyla Academy in Ukraine.
+In December 2018, Bartholomew received an honorary doctorate from the National University of Kyiv-Mohyla Academy in Ukraine.

 In October 2021, he received an honorary degree from the University of Notre Dame in the United States.

-On 6 October 2024, Patriarch Bartholomew received a Doctor of Divinity honoris causa from The University of Notre Dame Australia in recognition of his inspiring work to unify contemporary society.
+On 6 October 2024, Patriarch Bartholomew received a Doctor of Divinity degree honoris causa from The University of Notre Dame Australia in recognition of his inspiring work to unify contemporary society.

 Other

 In 1997, Bartholomew received the Congressional Gold Medal.
 The Congressional Gold Medal and the Presidential Medal of Freedom are the highest civilian awards given by the United States.

 In 2002, he received the Sophie Prize for his work on the environment.

 In April 2008, he was included on the Time 100 most influential people in the world list.
 On 13 March 2007, the third anniversary of the death of Cardinal Franz König, Bartholomew was awarded in Vienna's St. Stephen Cathedral the "Cardinal König Prize" from the Foundation "Communio et Progressio".

 In 2012, he received the Four Freedoms Award for the Freedom of Worship.

 On 3 December 2013, he received the Global Thinkers Forum 2013 Award for Excellence in Peace and Collaboration.

 In 2019, he received the Plaque of St. Erik from the Archbishop of Church of Sweden, for promoting religious freedom, calling attention to the needs of refugees and care for creation.

 On 1 November 2021, Bartholomew received the Human Dignity Award from the American Jewish Committee (AJC), a global Jewish advocacy organization.
 The AJC honor recognizes Bartholomew's singular care for humanity and the environment, exceptional commitment to interreligious coexistence, and indispensable advancement of Orthodox-Jewish relations.

 In October 2022, he was one of the first faith leaders to have an audience with King Charles III.

 On 17 March 2025, the Institut de France's Academy of Moral and Political Sciences elected him a Foreign Associate Member, giving him a chair formerly held by Pope Benedict XVI.

 On 10 April 2025, he was awarded the Templeton Prize for "his pioneering efforts to bridge scientific and spiritual understandings of humanity’s relationship with the natural world, bringing together people of different faiths to heed a call for stewardship of creation."